 Recently Ausnet Services has paid out, on average, around 135.71% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 3.78% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Ausnet Services shareholders could enjoy a 3.78% return on their shares, in the form of dividend payments.
 In Ausnet Services's case, that would currently equate to about A$0.095 per share.

 Ausnet Services's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

 The latest dividend was paid out to all shareholders who bought their shares by 15 November 2021 (the "ex-dividend date").

 Have Ausnet Services's shares ever split?

 Ausnet Services's shares were split on 13 May 2009.

 Ausnet Services share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Ausnet Services's is -0.0282.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Ausnet Services's is -0.1958.
 This would suggest that Ausnet Services's shares have been inversely-correlated to the average (for this exchange) – so when the broader market trended up or down, Ausnet Services has bucked the trend.